 Juvederm® is a popular type of dermal filler that is often used to treat deeper acne scars.
 Female or male, young or old, acne is a condition that can affect almost anyone at any time.
-For most people acne is a temporary issue that appears and can be treated relatively quickly.
-Unfortunately for some individuals though, an acne outbreak can leave a person with residual scarring.
-Previously this has been difficult to treat and there were few modalities available to correct acne scars, besides invasive plastic surgery.
+For most people, acne is a temporary issue that occurs and can be resolved relatively quickly.
+Unfortunately for some individuals, an acne outbreak can leave a person with residual scarring.
+In the past, acne scarring has been difficult to treat and there were few modalities available to correct acne scars, besides invasive plastic surgery.
 Thanks to the advent of dermal fillers and other cosmetic injectable treatments, the acne breakouts which result in acne scarring, can now be safely and effectively treated.

 Juvederm for Acne Scars